ramday/sqe_project/README.md

 ### Test Automation with Docker and CI/CD
-This project demonstrates a containerized approach to test automation integrated with a CI/CD pipeline using Docker and GitHub Actions.
+This project demonstrates a containerized approach to test automation integrated with a CI/CD pipeline using Docker and GitHub Actions..

 ### Features
 Dockerization: Encapsulates test automation tools and dependencies in a Docker container for consistent and portable execution.